 Arguably the world’s most beautiful and the most romantic city, Paris is home to luxury, mid-range, and budget hotels.
 Hotel Pont Royal Paris, Castille Paris, and Hôtel de Vigny are the preferred resorts for those looking for luxury accommodations.
 Hotel du Mont Blanc, Hôtel de Roubaix, Hôtel Des Mines, and Hotel d’Amiens are some of the budget hotels in and around the city.

 Paris has a range of glittering eateries.
-Some of the famous bistros & brasseries in the city include Le Pantruche, Frenchie restaurant, Firmin Le Barbier, Bouillon Racine, and Abri.
+Some of the famous bistros and brasseries in the city include Le Pantruche, Frenchie restaurant, Firmin Le Barbier, Bouillon Racine, and Abri.
 For international delicacies, you can opt for Restaurant David Toutain.
 Verjus wins hearts with its American fare.
 While Candelaria specializes in Mexican dishes, Sola offers fusion cuisines.
 There is no dearth of restaurants serving authentic French cuisine.
 Try Le Casse Noix, Chez Michel, Blue Valentine, La Pointe du Groin, Le Coupe Chou, and Septime for the best of local delicacies.

 How to Reach?